Jacobs-University/visir-tracker-01/README.md

 **Changes**
 1) Directory "data" with xml cascade file was added.
 2) Line 16 in "CMakeLists.txt" resulted in linker error during make.
 Line 17 was added as a hotfix.
+3) Macos ".DS_Store" files were gitignored.
-3) Solutions to problems 1.1 and 1.2 were added in "main.cpp".
+4) Solutions to problems 1.1 and 1.2 were added in "main.cpp".

 **Solutions**